Rusmir Halilović: Taking over Yugoslavian NT selections 1981–1985

 In 1981, Halilovic lead Budućnost Podgorica from the lower rank to Yugoslavian A1 league.
 He then began his professional career as coach for Yugoslavian Basketball Federation (KSJ – "Kosarkaski Savez Jugoslavije") in charge of NT cadet and junior selections programs.

 Halilovic was also the assistant coach of Mirko Novosel, who was later made a member of Naismith and the FIBA Hall of Fame.
 Halilovic also took on head coaching duties at three games of Yugoslavian senior NT during its American NCAA tour in 1982.
 In the initial game, Yugoslavian NT led by Dražen Petrović won the game vs. one of the top ranked NCAA teams of that time.

-During 1981, 1982, and 1983 regular American tours Halilovic, along with coaches Tanjevic and Novosel, often met and communicated with the top NCAA coaches such as Dean Smith (North Carolina), Joe B. Hall (Kentucky) and Digger Phelps (Notre Dame).
+During 1981, 1982, and 1983 regular American tours Halilovic, along with coaches Tanjevic and Novosel, often met, communicated, and exchanged experiences with the top notch NCAA coaches such as Dean Smith (North Carolina), Joe B. Hall (Kentucky) and Digger Phelps (Notre Dame).
+He also served as a special press liaison for Yugoslavian NT.